Metered Usage

 5. Click the secret key to copy it

-To get the STRIPE_WEBHOOK_SECRET, see the instructions under Run the CLI web hook.
+To get the `STRIPE_WEBHOOK_SECRET`, see the instructions under [Run the CLI web hook](#run-the-cli-web-hook).

 The next step is to add these as environment variables to your demo app.
 Make sure that you install [direnv](https://direnv.net/) and that you're in the root of the demo project: